 - Bioinformatics and Computational Biology Group.
 Our faculty are engaged in leading-edge research and are dedicated to educating the next generation of researchers and practitioners in bioinformatics and computational biology.

 - Computational Biology Research Lab.
 The general focus of Dr. Valafar’s current research is the application and transfer of engineering techniques to biological systems.
 In addition, this transfer of information can be reversed to implement efficient optimization and security (immunity) techniques inspired by biological models.
 His specific research is divided into two main categories: Computational Biology and Computational Medicine.

 - Geneorder.org.
-MLGO is a web server designed for genome rearrangement and gene order analysis.
+MLGO is a web server designed for genome rearrangement and gene order analysis, developed by Dr. Jijun Tang and students.
 It can be used to infer a phylogeny from genome rearrangement and gene order data, and can also obtain an estimation of ancestral genomes, given an input tree.
 It can handle large scale data with the size ranges from mitochandrial to nuclear genomes.
 Besides rearrangements, it can also handle gene insertion, deletion and duplication.

 - Center for Information Assurance Engineering.
 A research and educational unit at the USC.
 It is a part of the ongoing effort at USC to increase information systems security awareness and develop high quality education and research in this area.
 Faculty and students associated with the CIAE are working in a broad spectrum of security topics and issues.
 Our goal is to become one of the leading academic institutes in the Unites States in Information Security Education.